jwojcieszuk/WSNSimulations/README.md

 # Wireless Sensor Networks Simulator

-This is a simulator for WSN written in Python3.
+This is a simulator for WSN written in Python.
 It supports communication from nodes to the Base Station(BS) with the use of routing algorithms.
 Currently, there are two algorithms implemented.

 1. Direct Communication(DC), in which nodes transmit data directly to Base Station(BS).
 2. LEACH, which is cluster based algorithm in which cluster-heads are elected by the BS.
 Implementation is based on [1]